Corniche: France

 Grande Corniche along the upper cliffs.

 The Corniche Inferieure passes through the principality of Monaco.
 The Grande Corniche featured prominently in the Alfred Hitchcock film To Catch a Thief.

 Italy

 The Amalfi Drive, along the Amalfi Coast south of Naples, is a road carved into the cliffs along the Tyrrhenian Sea, and can be classified as a corniche.
 It runs between Sorrento and Amalfi and was originally built by the Romans.

 Africa

 Senegal

 The coastal road facing the Atlantic Ocean in the capital city of Dakar is called the Corniche Ouest and runs along a cliff above the beaches and rocky shores.

 South Africa

-Many of the roads running around the Cape Peninsular, south of Cape Town, have been constructed in the form of corniches.
+Many of the roads running around the Cape Peninsula, south of Cape Town, have been constructed in the form of corniches.
 A good example is part of Victoria Road running through the suburbs of Clifton and Bantry Bay.

 Libya

 The Tripoli Corniche, also known as Al-Fatah Street, runs along the Mediterranean from the Waddan Bridge to the roundabout at Tripoli's sea port entrance.